p1a-7ck/parser/README.md

 # parser
 Java Lab #19, Task #2

 The Parser-project shows the usage of Composite design pattern, Iterable and Iterator interface implementation, Collections' sorting method.
-Parser algorithm based on Recursive parser, which tries to find nearest text-part's type pattern.
+Parser algorithm based on Recursive parser, which tries to find pattern of nearest text-part of any type.
 Each type of text-part defined in a 'rules.properties'-file.

 ***
 #parser algorithm

-1. Checks for defined startsWith text-parts, if startsWith defined and starting index equals current index, then algorithm moves to the next step.
-Otherwise, if startsWith starting index greater than current index, then algorithm exits.
+1. Checks for defined startsWith-type for parent type, if startsWith-type is defined and it's starting index equals current index, then relevant text-part of startsWith-type added to the parent composite.
+If startsWith-type is defined and it's starting index greater than current index, then algorithm exits current recursion method.

-2. Checks for defined endsWith text-parts, if endsWith defined and starting index equals current index, then algorithm exits.
-Otherwise, if endsWith starting index greater than current index, then algorithm moves to the next step.
+2. Checks for defined endsWith-type for parent type, if endsWith-type is defined and it's starting index equals current index, then relevant text-part of endsWith-type added to the parent composite and algorithm exits current recursion method.

-3. Checks for defined endsWith text-parts of the parent text-parts, if there are any endsWith text-part starting index equals current index, then algorithm exits to the parent.
+3. Checks for defined endsWith-type for all parent types, if there are any endsWith-type is defined and it's starting index equals current index, then algorithm exits resursion method up to the exact parent, which endsWith-type' starting index equals current index.

-4. Checks for defined contains text-parts, if text-part contains another text-parts, then method should be called recursively.
-Otherwise, searching any contains text-parts, which starts from current index.
+4. Checks for defined subTypes contained in parent type, if any subType contains another subTypes, then method should be called recursively for that subType.
+If subType don't have another subTypes, then it means that subType have search patterns and it's possible to find some relevant text-part.
+If subType starting index equals current index, then relevant text-part of subType added to the parent composite.

-5. If any of text-parts found, then algorithm goes to the step 2, otherwise, exits method
+5. If any of type found, then algorithm loops from step #2, otherwise, exits current recursion method.

 ***